-Table 5-1 Air quality mitigation measures - construction phase

-Issue Mitigation measures (construction phase) Parties responsible Monitoring Implementation Schedule/Cost Dust Generation Routinely inspect dust generation and recommend corrective actions.
+Table 5-1 Air quality mitigation measures - construction phase lssue Mitigation measures (construction phase) Parties responsible Monitoring Implementation Schedule/Cost Dust Generation Routinely inspect dust generation and recommend corrective actions.
 EPC and Subcontractor Daily As soon as the works start and throughout construction period.
 Cost should be integrated into the contract Fence cost is 100-200DH per meter.
-Vehicle speeds will be restricted to 15Km/h on haul roads and unsurfaced areas of the site.
-EPC and Subcontractor Daily As soon as the works start and throughout construction period.
-No burning of wastes will be allowed on site throughout the construction phase.
-EPC and Subcontractor Daily As soon as the works start and throughout construction period.

-Issue Mitigation measures (construction phase) Parties responsible Monitoring Implementation Schedule/Cost Regular wetting down of haul roads by water trucks.
+Vehicle speeds will be restricted to 15Km/h on haul roads and un- surfaced areas of the site.
+EPC and Subcontractor Daily As soon as the works start and throughout lssue Mitigation measures (construction phase) Parties responsible Monitoring Implementation Schedule/Cost construction period.
+Regular wetting down of haul roads by water trucks.
 EPC and Subcontractor Several times a day As soon as the works start and throughout construction period.
 Minimise vehicles and plant movements over unsealed roads.
 Establish paved/tarred access roads in order to minimise dust.
 EPC and Subcontractor Several times a day As soon as the works start and throughout construction period.
 All vehicle loads will be covered by a tarpaulin sheet and will not be overloaded.
 EPC and Subcontractor Several times a day As soon as the works start and throughout construction period.
 Any aggregate or dusty material stockpiles will be stored in enclosed structures.
 Alternatively temporary piles can be covered with impervious sheeting.
 EPC and Subcontractor Daily As soon as the works start and throughout construction period.
 Avoid or minimize excavation activities on windy days.
 EPC and Subcontractor Daily As soon as the works start and throughout construction period.
 Re-vegetate areas, as soon as they are permanently cleared of the temporary lay down.
 EPC and Subcontractor As needed As soon as the works start and throughout construction period.
-Contractor vehicles are to access site on newly constructed tarmac road to NOORo CSP site to avoid impact on local traffic to Tasselmant EPC and Subcontractor Daily As soon as the works start and throughout construction period.
+Contractor vehicles are to access site on newly constructed tarmac road to NOORo SPC site to avoid impact on local traffic to Tasselmant EPC and Subcontractor Daily As soon as the works start and throughout construction period.
 A second new road constructed for sole use by villagers travelling to Tasselmant will ensure that local traffic is segregated from contractors vehicles reducing risk of accident.
-EPC and Subcontractor N/A As soon as the works start and throughout construction period.
-Exhaust Emissions Regular maintenance and inspection for all construction plant, vehicles and vessels (to be documented and checked by site supervisor's representative).
-Daily As soon as the works start and throughout construction period.
-Cost should be integrated
+EPC and Subcontractor N/A N/A Exhaust Regular maintenance and inspection for all construction plant, vehicles and vessels (to be documented and checked by site EPC and Daily As soon as the works start and throughout